George Orwell: Childhood

 Blair liked to carry out practical jokes.
 Buddicom recalls him swinging from the luggage rack in a railway carriage like an orangutan to frighten a woman passenger out of the compartment.
 At Eton, he played tricks on John Crace, his housemaster, among which was to enter a spoof advertisement in a college magazine implying pederasty.
 Gow, his tutor, said he "made himself as big a nuisance as he could" and "was a very unattractive boy".
 Later Blair was expelled from the crammer at Southwold for sending a dead rat as a birthday present to the town surveyor.
-In one of his As I Please essays he refers to a protracted joke when he answered an advertisement for a woman who claimed a cure for obesity.

 Blair had an interest in natural history which stemmed from his childhood.
 In letters from school he wrote about caterpillars and butterflies, and Buddicom recalls his keen interest in ornithology.
 He also enjoyed fishing and shooting rabbits, and conducting experiments as in cooking a hedgehog or shooting down a jackdaw from the Eton roof to dissect it.
 His zeal for scientific experiments extended to explosives—again Buddicom recalls a cook giving notice because of the noise.
 Later in Southwold, his sister Avril recalled him blowing up the garden.
 When teaching he enthused his students with his nature-rambles both at Southwold and at Hayes.
 His adult diaries are permeated with his observations on nature.

 Relationships and marriage

-Buddicom and Blair lost touch shortly after he went to Burma and she became unsympathetic towards him.
-She wrote that it was because of the letters he wrote complaining about his life, but an addendum to Eric & Us by Venables reveals that he may have lost her sympathy through an incident which was, at best, a clumsy attempt at seduction.
+Blair's adolescent idyll with Buddicom was shattered in the summer of 1921, when he attempted to take their relationship further than Buddicom was ready for, in what was characterised as a botched seduction.
+When Blair left for Burma the following year, he wrote to Buddicom but she soon stopped replying to his letters.
+Returning from Burma in 1927, Blair went in search of Buddicom at her family home to ask her to marry him but could not find her.
+What had been a very serious business indeed for Blair had apparently been dismissed by Buddicom, leaving Blair potentially emotionally vulnerable.
+Buddicom and Blair revisited those memories briefly in 1949 in three letters and three telephone calls but without closure.

 Mabel Fierz, who later became Blair's confidante, said: "He used to say the one thing he wished in this world was that he'd been attractive to women.
 He liked women and had many girlfriends I think in Burma.
 He had a girl in Southwold and another girl in London.
 He was rather a womaniser, yet he was afraid he wasn't attractive."

 Brenda Salkield (Southwold) preferred friendship to any deeper relationship and maintained a correspondence with Blair for many years, particularly as a sounding board for his ideas.
 She wrote: "He was a great letter writer.
 Endless letters, and I mean when he wrote you a letter he wrote pages."
 His correspondence with Eleanor Jacques (London) was more prosaic, dwelling on a closer relationship and referring to past rendezvous or planning future ones in London and Burnham Beeches.